 Now suppose $c_1 v_{w_1} + \ldots + c_d v_{w_d} = 0$ is a non-trivial relation.
 Note that $j_1 \in S_{w_i}$ for all $i=3,\ldots, d$, so $v_{w_i} \in H_{j_1}$ for these $i$.
 On the other hand, $v_{w_1} \notin H_{j_1}$ because otherwise we would have $v_{w_1} \in H_a$ for all $a \in S_{w_1} \cup \{j_1\} = S_{F_d}$ which would imply $v_{w_1} = 0$.
 A similar argument shows $v_{w_2} \notin H_{j_1}$.
 Therefore, we can apply a linear functional vanishing at $H_{j_1}$ (e.g. the dot product with $v_{j_1}'$) to the above relation and precisely the first two terms survive.
 It follows that $c_1$ and $c_2$ are either both zero or both nonzero and have a prescribed ratio.
 The same is true by symmetry for each pair of consecutive coefficients.
 We cannot have all $c_i=0$ so the $c_i$ are all nonzero and are unique up to multiplication by a common factor. \end{proof}

 \begin{proposition} Let $A \in T_G$.
-Then there exists a unique configuration $(\v,\Rvec) \in \mathcal{C}_G^{\circ}$ such that $\Phi(\v,\Rvec) = A$ and $v_w \in L_w$ for all $w \in W$.
+Then there exists a unique configuration $(\v,\Rvec) \in \mathcal{C}_G$ such that $\Phi(\v,\Rvec) = A$ and $v_w \in L_w$ for all $w \in W$.
 This configuration has the property that the set of vectors neighboring each black vertex is a circuit. \end{proposition}